Skip to content

 To use AWS WAF as the primary mitigation against application-layer DDoS attacks, take the following actions:

 For infrastructure-layer attacks, use AWS services such as Amazon CloudFront and Elastic Load Balancing (ELB) to provide automatic DDoS protection.
 For more information, see AWS best practices for DDoS resiliency.
-You can also use AWS Shield Advanced Automatic Application Layer to mitigate against sophisticated attacks (layer 3-7).
-To learn more, see Shield Advanced automatic application layer DDoS mitigation.
+You can also use AWS Shield Advanced Automatic Application Layer to mitigate against sophisticated attacks, such as layer 3-7.
+To learn more, see Automating application layer DDoS mitigation with Shield Advanced.

 Resolution